micropython/micropython/docs/library/uselect.rst

 .. method:: poll.poll(timeout=-1)

-   Wait for at least one of the registered objects to become ready, with optional timeout in milliseconds (if *timeout* arg is not specified or -1, there is no timeout).
-Returns list of (``obj``, ``event``, ...) tuples, ``event`` element specifies which events happened with a stream and is a combination of ``select.POLL*`` constants described above.
+   Wait for at least one of the registered objects to become ready or have an exceptional condition, with optional timeout in milliseconds (if *timeout* arg is not specified or -1, there is no timeout).

+   Returns list of (``obj``, ``event``, ...) tuples.
 There may be other elements in tuple, depending on a platform and version, so don't assume that its size is 2.
+   The ``event`` element specifies which events happened with a stream and is a combination of ``uselect.POLL*`` constants described above.
+Note that flags `uselect.POLLHUP` and `uselect.POLLERR` can be returned at any time (even if were not asked for), and must be acted on accordingly (the corresponding stream unregistered from poll and likely closed), because otherwise all further invocations of `poll()` may return immediately with these flags set for this stream again.

    In case of timeout, an empty list is returned.

-   Timeout is in milliseconds.

    .. admonition:: Difference to CPython
       :class: attention